 Instructions for Writing the Degree Program Rationale

 Split your essay into 4 sub-chapters as indicated.
 Place your name and the name of your degree/concentration at the top of the page.
 Answer the following questions in an essay form.
-Remember your rationale as a whole reflects your vision for your education at ESC.
+Remember your rationale as a whole reflects your voice and vision.
 Make sure the degree name in your rationale matches the name on your degree program, and all the names of courses mentioned in this essay match their names on your DP.

-- What degree are you pursuing? (associate/bachelor’s, area of study, concentration )
+- What degree are you pursuing? (area of study, concentration)

-- Personal Goals: How do you intend to use your degree?
+- How do you intend to use your degree?
 What knowledge or qualities do you hope to develop through your studies?

-Concentration (this section is about courses on the left-hand side of your DP draft)
+Concentration (skip this section if writing about an AS degree, it is about courses on the left-hand side of your DP draft)